sig-gis/SEPAL-CEO/docs_OpenMRV/deforestSMFM.rst

 Processing the time series imagery can be done with a single line of code using the Deforest change.py command line interface.

 1. To use the demo imagery, you do not need to change any of the inputs.
 However, if you are using a custom time series you will need to make some modifications.
-To change the command to point to a custom timeseries of percent forest images you will need to update the path to your time series.
+To change the command to point to a custom time series of percent forest images you will need to update the path to your time series.
 Original::

    !python3 ~/deforest/sepal/change.py ~/deforest/sepal/example_data/Time_series_2021-03-24_10-53-03/0/ -o ~/ -n sampleOutput -d 12-01 04-30 -t 0.999 -s 6000 -v